Frank Stapleton: Club career

-After three seasons as player-manager at Bradford, he was sacked following their narrow failure to qualify for the Division Two playoffs at the end of the 1993-94 season.
+After three seasons as player-manager at Bradford, he was dismissed following their narrow failure to qualify for the Division Two playoffs at the end of the 1993–94 season.
 He then had a brief spell at Brighton & Hove Albion in the 1994–95 season, playing two games before finally announcing his retirement as a player.

 International career

-Stapleton also won 71 caps for the Republic of Ireland national team, scoring a then record 20 goals.
-Stapleton made his international debut under then player-manager Johnny Giles in a friendly against Turkey in Ankara in 1976 at 20 years of age.
-He scored after only three minutes of his debut when he headed home a Giles free-kick at the near post.
-That friendly international finished 3–3 and marked the start of a magnificent international career for the quiet and reserved Stapleton.
+Stapleton gained 71 caps for the Republic of Ireland national team, scoring a then record 20 goals.
+He made his international debut under then player-manager Johnny Giles in a friendly match against Turkey in Ankara in 1976 at 20 years of age.
+He scored after only three minutes of his debut when he headed home a Giles free-kick at the near post in a 3–3 draw.

 Stapleton was committed to international football insisting that an "international release clause" be inserted to all of his contracts so that he could be released to play in international games for Ireland.

 Stapleton played a significant role in Ireland's attempt to qualify for the World Cup in Spain in 1982.
 Goals against Cyprus, the Netherlands and France for Stapleton in the qualifying matches were not enough as Ireland were denied a place at the World Cup by a superior French goal difference.
 Stapleton was made captain of the national team for the qualifying campaign for the 1986 World Cup though Ireland failed to emulate their fine performance in the 1982 qualifiers.

 Jack Charlton took over as the Irish manager in 1986 and he kept Stapleton as captain despite a sometimes uneasy relationship between the two men.
-Stapleton scored a magnificent diving header in the opening Euro 1988 qualifier against Belgium in the 2–2 draw at the Heysel Stadium, Brussels that September.
-He also scored in the 2–1 defeat by Bulgaria in Sofia on 1 April 1987, with another goal against Luxembourg in the 2–1 victory at Lansdowne Road the following September.
+Stapleton scored a diving header in the opening Euro 1988 qualifier against Belgium in a 2–2 draw at the Heysel Stadium, Brussels that September.
+He also scored in a 2–1 defeat by Bulgaria in Sofia on 1 April 1987, with another goal against Luxembourg in a 2–1 victory at Lansdowne Road the following September.

-Stapleton captained the Irish team to the 1988 Euro finals and played in all of their matches during the competition including Ireland's famous victory against England.
+Stapleton captained the Irish team to the 1988 Euro finals and played in all of their matches during the competition including Ireland's victory against England.

-After the 1988, European Championships Stapleton remained on the fringe of the national team during qualification for World Cup Italia 1990 making just two appearances late in the campaign.
+After the 1988 European Championships, Stapleton remained on the fringe of the national team during qualification for World Cup Italia 1990 making just two appearances late in the campaign.
 By then, his 20 goals for the Republic had made him the national side's all-time leading goalscorer – a record which would be broken ten years later by Niall Quinn, who was in the early stages of his own international career when Stapleton bowed out of the international scene.

 He did, however, score an 87th-minute goal against Malta in a 3–0 friendly in Valletta just prior to those finals in Italy.